DRMacIver/notebook/ideas.md

 * [ ] Everything is a teachable moment
 * [ ] The market for lemons is everywhere
 * [ ] You can read however you like.
 You don't have to read the whole thing.
+* [ ] You don't have to treat other people as worth arguing with